 Boswell dined at Maclaine's in The Hague on December 24, 1763.
-He recorded some of the ensuing conversation in his papers.
+He recorded some of the ensuing conversations in his papers.
 Maclaine made a comment that Belle de Zuylen "is not a natural character".
-Also present was Arend van Reede, who sprung to Belle's defense.
+Also present was Arend van Reede, who sprung to Belle's defence.

-Maclaine's translations of Jean Jacob Vernet's Dialogues on some Important Subjects and Moseheim's An Ecclesiastical History Antient and Modern from the Birth of Christ to the Beginning of the Eighteenth Century are both occasionally available from used bookstores today.
+Maclaine's translations of Jean Jacob Vernet's Dialogues on some Important Subjects and Moseheim's An Ecclesiastical History Antient and Modern from the Birth of Christ to the Beginning of the Eighteenth Century are both occasionally available from used bookstores on AbeBooks.